basil08/basil08.github.io/content/watchlog.md

 The Circle is an evidently low-budget film, it almost feels amateur in its technique an choices and yet it derives it spoptency from the vision that it imbibes.
 It brings the plights of the Iranian women and the oppressive patriarchal system that has justified and sustainedthe oppression.
 The Circle is an incredibly nuance take on the Iranian treatment of women and a strong feminist film.
 But the peculiar part is that it doesn't force itself to identify as one.
 The plot follows a number of Iranian women who seem to be casually going through their daily lives and that IS what constitutes the oppression.
 Even the daily lives of women are fraught with inequalities and obvious mistreatment and absurd laws.

 The camera used in The Circle is reminiscient of an era gone by and stands as a testimony to the rapid development of technology.
 The camera is itself a pinhole into a time long gone.
-However, I'm afraid such liberation statements cannot be made by the strong and beautiful women of Iran.
+However, I'm afraid such liberation statements cannot be made by the strong and beautiful f Iran.
 {{</ds>}}
 89. The Piano Teacher | Micheal Haneke | 2001
 90. {{<ds sum="Inside Llweyn Davis | Coen Brothers | 2013">}}